Everyone is involved in initiating and managing projects, from planning your next vacation to launching a new product in your business.

-Whether project management part of your day-to-day activities or you just need to manage an ad-hoc project, this blog will provide with the essential training for effectively managing a project of any size.
+Whether project management is part of your day-to-day activities or you just need to manage an ad-hoc project, this blog will provide the essential training for effectively managing a project of any size.

 Introduction to Project Management Skills

 What exactly is a project?
 A project is a temporary group of activities designed to produce a unique product, service, or result.
 It is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.

 A project has four essential elements:

 A specific timeframe with well-defined start and end date and set milestones

 A well-coordinated approach to co-dependent events and the sequence by which these events occur

 The desired outcome such as a measurable milestone, timeline, goal or objective

 Unique characteristics and challenges dependent on the project resources, scope and environment

 Project management skills are the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.
 Projects are delivered in stages with common project management processes running across these stages.